Draegerwerk/pysdccc/README.md

 ### Execute sdccc from cli

 There exists a cli wrapper for the sdccc executable.
 If `pysdccc[cli]` is installed, `$ sdccc` can be used to execute arbitrary sdccc commands, e.g. `sdccc --version`.
 More information can be found [here](https://github.com/draegerwerk/sdccc?tab=readme-ov-file#running-sdccc).

-### Logging

-A logger is available to log the output of the test suite `logging.getLogger('pysdccc')`.
-Please note that each line of the test suite output is logged as a separate log message.
-Stdout is logged as info and stderr as error.
-> When using the `pysdccc.SdcccRunner` the output of the sdccc process is captured by the logger.

 ## Notices